CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/03-Comparison-VDI-and-microsoft-dev-box.md

 ## Goal

-Set the goal of challenge
+In the end you will have a solid understanding about VDI and comparison between dev box and similar VDIs

-### Task 1: Install the Azure Tools extension in VS Code
+### Task 1: Create a Windwos 365

-Create a VDI
+Create a 365 VDI in azure

 ### Task 2: Create a new App Service